 In the second video titled, "Creating Around You," the Singapore girl visits Andrew Muirhed & Son, Europe's oldest tannery, to find the softest leather.
 This highlights the brand's dedication to its consumer's comfort.

-“The scenarios in the advertisements are examples of our commitment to delivering a special experience to our customers, with the Singapore Girl symbolising the lengths to which we go to bring them the feeling of home on every flight.
+“The scenarios in the advertisements are examples of our commitment to delivering a special experience to our customers, with the Singapore Girl symbolizing the lengths to which we go to bring them the feeling of home on every flight.
 The essence of the Singapore Girl and her gentle, caring ways remain especially relevant today.
 In this ever-changing world, it is even more important for service excellence to be the key differentiator,” said Singapore Airlines’ Executive Vice President (Commercial), Mr Mak Swee Wah.

 Through these short videos, Singapore Airlines was able to portray the lengths that they go to, to make customers feel at home.